tjunttila/pdf2video/README.md

 ```
 converts the PDF file  `presentation.pdf` and the script `script.txt` into
 the video `video.mp4` narrated by the default voice (Amazon Polly standard voice Joanna in the current version).
-The selected PDF pages as well as the narration voice can be changed easily, for instance, as follows:
+The selected PDF pages as well as the narration voice can be changed easily.
+For instance, the [sample video](https://users.aalto.fi/tjunttil/pdf2video.mp4) was produced witth the command
 ```
 python3 pdf2video.py sample.pdf sample.txt --pages "1,2,4-6" --voice Matthew --neural --conversational sample.mp4
 ```